 Heart & Soul

 Technological singularity may be dawning, but we’re decades away from computers that can match our emotional intelligence.
-As the Internet of Things will be a commodity within years, human-to-human customer experience will become increasingly rare.
+While fully digital customer experiences will be a commodity within years, human-to-human customer experiences will become increasingly rare.
 And as a result, increasingly valuable.
 Personally, I am convinced that humans will be the new USP in customer service.
 Providing the best of both worlds takes a hybrid approach, in which we understand where technology ends and humans come in.

 Humans will be the new USP in customer service